An EV Calculator is just below.

 An interesting point is that Light Value (LV) is the same number as EV only if at ISO 100, which can make the EV chart seem to be for ISO 100 (because the EV chart agrees with LV at ISO 100).
 But of course we are fooling ourself, this is Only because we arbitrarily specifically referenced LV to ISO 100.
 LV formula could have used any number (but 100 does seem convenient).
 The EV chart is in fact instead about whatever ISO we may be using at the time.
 EV is computed from the camera settings, which are chosen for the ISO we actually are using.

 The EV chart shows camera shutter speeds, in seconds.
 It "shows" nominal stops, but it computes precise stops.
 The combination of a f/stop with a shutter speed is the camera settings which comprise the EV value.
 Any such combination can appear on only one row of the chart (row is called EV).
 The EV chart is about the numerical combinations of the shutter speed and f/stop values, and the resulting exposure at some ISO.
 Specifically, an EV row is the list of Equivalent Exposures for that EV.
 ISO is also an exposure factor, it matches the settings to the light.
+Instead of computing the math, the chart could be drawn by just starting at f/1 at 1 second is EV 0, and then adjacent values differ by one stop.

 Again, the formula and the chart are NOT about any specific ISO value, until we insist our use certainly is about the specific ISO we are using.
 Yes, the EV number is affected by the ISO we choose.
 In that the chart settings that we select are about whatever ISO we are currently using.
 Higher ISO increases the EV number for the same scene light value (needing different camera settings).